Partnerships and Accreditations

 Maryville University’s School of Education is accredited at both the national and the state level.

 Teacher Education programs at Maryville University are nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 CAEP establishes high and rigorous standards for preparation programs, holds accredited institutions accountable for meeting these standards, and requires institutions to demonstrate that teacher candidates know their subject matter and how to teach it effectively to all students.
 It attests to the commitment and quality of Maryville’s teacher preparation. http://www.caepnet.org/

 Teacher Education programs at Maryville University are fully accredited by the State of Missouri through the Missouri Department of Elementary and Secondary Education.
 This accreditation involves a regular process of alignment with state teacher education program standards and compliance with all aspects of appropriate Missouri state law and code. dese.mo.gov

 Performance of Graduates

-The School of Education has a comprehensive assessment system to ensure the performance of its candidates.
+The School of Education has a Unit and Program Assessment System to ensure the performance of its candidates.
 Title II of the Higher Education Opportunity Act mandates that the U.S. Department of Education collect data on state assessments, other requirements, and standards for teacher certification and licensure, as well as data on the performance of teacher preparation programs.
 Maryville University’s annual Title II report card, including performance on state exams, can be found in the Institutional Report.